jdfrens/ciat/README.txt

 This rakefile will find all of the <code>.ciat</code> files inside a +ciat+ directory, each one representing a test.
-Each test will be executed, and the results are put into a folder named +temp+.
-All of these settings can be tweaked; see the documentation for CIAT::Suite for more information.
+Each test will be executed, and the results are put into a folder named +temp+, including the HTML report

-The requirements for the compiler and executor can also be found in the documentation for CIAT::Suite.

-A sample input file (<code>simpleinteger5.ciat</code>):

-  Compiles a simple integer.
-  ====
-  5
-  ====
-  .sub main
-    print 5
-    print "\n"
-  .end
-  ====
-  5

-By default, test files should be named with a <code>.ciat</code> extension.
-Contents must be ordered: description, source input, expected target code, expected execution output.
-For more information about test files, see the documentation for CIAT::Suite.
+<code>report.html</code>.
+All of these settings can be tweaked; see the
+documentation for CIAT::Suite for more information.

 == REQUIREMENTS: